Can a insurance claiming company claim more than a cars worth?

 You owe him cost of repairing the damage you did or the total loss value, whichever is less.
 If you want to contest it tell him you will pay cost of fixing what you did.
 If that is less than 2000, offer that.
 If it's more than 2,000 you may be getting a deal.

 Totaled means the cost of fixing is more than the book value.It could be driveable but because of age it's book value is low.
 They aren't required to pay more than book value.
 Example: you own a 67 Dodge dart, good to 240,000k You have 120k and they offer you book value of $300.
-If that's the...Read more »
+If...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.